publicinnovation/openorg/chapters/4_business-model.md

 Engaged Citizens | | x
 Potential Funders | x |

-Regardless of whether we’re discussing the customer or user segments of our target market, all participants are collecitively identified as __change agents:__ individuals and organizations with an interest in helping to accelerate quality of life improvements across the Sacramento region.
+Regardless of whether we’re discussing the customer or user segments of our target market, all participants are collectively identified as __change agents:__ individuals and organizations with an interest in helping to accelerate quality of life improvements across the Sacramento region.

 ### 1. Public Servants